alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 8. you see all the options for git command.

 ##### Windows Users
 1. Download  and install `mysGit` package.
-Use all the default setting for installation.
-Git for Windows
+Use all the default setting for installation. https://git-for-windows.github.io/
 2. you should see Git Bash icon on your desktop.
 Whenever we say open terminal in this lab guide, please open `git Bash terminal` on windows.

 **Do not open the command line**